LMH Health experiencing telephone issues | Learn More

-Home > Wellness Resources > Health Library > How to Get Rid of Medicines
+Home > Be Healthy > Health Library > How to Get Rid of Medicines

 You might take prescription or over-the-counter medicines to help manage your health.
 But there may come a time when you no longer need to take these medicines or they have expired.
 An expired medicine is past its "use by" or "discard by" date.
 Medicine that has expired may not work as well and may no longer be safe to use.
 So don't use or keep medicine that has expired or that you don't need.